aurora-sim/Aurora-WebUI/README.md

 save avatar archive Skidz Tweak EvilOverlord.database / 00000-0000-0000-0000-00000 1
 ```

-NOTE: Only pulic ones will be listed on the website
+NOTE: Only public ones will be listed on the website

 # Trouble Shooting